moorepants/dissertation/davisbicycle.rst

    :align: center
    :target: _images/speedometer.jpg

    The wheel rate sensor mounted just below the bottom bracket.
-This was the original configuration.
+The original configuration is pictured where the velocity of the contact point was not quite in the plane of the disc.
 We later remounted it so that the motor disc contacted the tire casing tangential to the linear velocity at the contact point.